Lead: Giuseppe Notarbartolo di Sciara, Tethys Research Institute

 The following publications have emerged from this work:

 - Place-based Approaches to Marine Mammal Conservation, by G Notarbartolo di Sciara and colleagues, in Aquatic Conservation: Marine and Freshwater Ecosystems 2016, Vol. 26, Suppl.
 2 (download).

 - Looking Beyond the Horizon: An Early Warning System to Keep Marine Mammal Information Relevant for Conservation, by T Agardy and colleagues, in Aquatic Conservation: Marine and Freshwater Ecosystems 2019, Vol. 29 Suppl.
 2 (download).

 - Healing the Wounds of Marine Mammals by Protecting Their Habitat, by G Notarbartolo di Sciara and E Hoyt, in Ethics in Science and Environmental Politics 2020, Vol. 20 (download).

-By highlighting the presence of marine areas of particular ecological value, IMMAs will serve the function of promoting the conservation of a much wider spectrum of species, biodiversity and ecosystems, well beyond the specific scope of conserving marine mammals.
-Indications of the presence of IMMAs will help to identify marine areas valuable in terms of biodiversity during the process of Marine Spatial Planning.
-IMMAs and the process by which they are identified will also become an effective way of building institutional capacity at the international and national levels, with particular benefit to isolated or remote communities where formal expertise is scarce and the cultural significance of marine mammals is often high.
-Marine mammals are indicators of ocean ecosystem health and thus will support both the CMS’s resolutions and the CBD’s portfolio of EBSA descriptions as a basis for promoting environmental protection and developing management plans for specific areas in the world’s oceans.
+By highlighting the presence of marine areas of particular ecological value, IMMAs serve the function of promoting the conservation of a much wider spectrum of species, biodiversity and ecosystems, well beyond the specific scope of conserving marine mammals.
+Indications of the presence of IMMAs helps to identify marine areas valuable in terms of biodiversity during the process of Marine Spatial Planning.
+IMMAs and the process by which they are identified are also an effective way of building institutional capacity at the international and national levels, with particular benefit to isolated or remote communities where formal expertise is scarce and the cultural significance of marine mammals is often high.
+Marine mammals are indicators of ocean ecosystem health and as such they can support both the CMS’s resolutions and the CBD’s portfolio of EBSA descriptions as a basis for promoting environmental protection and developing management plans for specific areas in the world’s oceans.